 Risk assessors and RPMs often use screening levels or BTVs to identify the COPCs during the screening phase of a cleanup project to be conducted at a contaminated site.
 The screening for the COPCs is performed prior to any characterization and remediation activities that may have to be conducted at the site under investigation.
-This comparison is performed to screen out those contaminants that may be present in the site medium of interest at low levels (e.g., at or below the background levels or some preestablished screening levels) and may not pose any threat and concern to human health and the environment.
+This comparison is performed to screen out those contaminants that may be present in the site medium of interest at low levels (e.g., at or below the background levels or some pre-established screening levels) and may not pose any threat and concern to human health and the environment.
 Those contaminants may be eliminated from all future site investigations, and risk assessment and risk management studies.

 In order to identify the COPCs, point-by-point site observations (preferably composite samples) are compared with some pre-established screening levels, SSL, or estimated BTVs.
 This is especially true when the comparisons of site concentrations with screening levels or BTVs are conducted in real time by the sampling or cleanup crew right there in the site field.
 The project team should decide about the type of site samples (discrete or composite) and the number of detected site observations (not more than 4 to 6) that should be collected and compared with the screening levels or the BTVs.
 In case BTVs, screening levels, or not-to-exceed values are not known, the availability of a defensible background or reference data set of reasonable size (e.g., > 8 to 10, more are preferable) is required to obtain reliable estimates of BTVs and screening levels.
 When a reasonable number of detected site observations are available, it is preferable to use hypotheses testing approaches.
-The contaminants with concentrations exceeding the respective screening values or BTVs may be considered as COPCs, whereas contaminants with concentrations (in all collected samples) lower than the screening value, PRG, or an estimated BTV may be omitted from all future evaluations including the risk assessment and risk management investigations.
+The contaminants with concentrations exceeding the respective screening values or BTVs may be considered as COPCs, whereas contaminants with concentrations with concentrations including the risk assessment and risk management investigations.